charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 ## Turn it in

 Take a screen shot of the ssh bash shell on your local Ubuntu server after running the **docker images** command.
 It should show a list of the containers installed on your system.
 Also include the URL for your Docker Hub page that displays your docker images.

+## Create Ubuntu Image

+You can install the JsObjects development environment with this command:

+    docker pull charliecalvert/bcode:bcoder

+Create the Ubuntu container:

+    docker pull ubuntu
+    # launch container
+    docker run -it ubuntu

+Then prepare the container:

+    # Add sudo command to your container
+    apt-get update && apt-get install -y sudo && rm -rf /var/lib/apt/lists/* apt-get install git
+    apt-get install ssh
+    adduser bcuser
+    usermod -aG sudo bcuser
+    su bcuser
+    sudo apt-get update

+For the user set the full name to bcuser and the password to bcuser.

+Now sign in as that user and navigate to the home directory:

+    su bcuser
+    cd

+Create the SSH key pair as described in [elvenware](https://www.elvenware.com/cloud-guide/SshFtpsPutty.html#sshKeys)

+## Permission Denied

+If you get an error like this:

+    Got permission denied while trying to connect to the Docker daemon socket at unix:///var etc...

+Add a docker group, join it, log out and log back in.
+Disable and re-enable docker.
+Now you should be good.
+Like this:

+    sudo addgroup --system docker
+    sudo usermod -a -G docker $USER
+    exit # AND LOG BACK IN
+    sudo snap disable docker
+    sudo snap enable docker
+    docker images

 ## References